 ATTA is an association of individuals, bike riders who wish to pursue their sport of road time-trialling with regular, organised events on a range of courses varying in the sort of challenge each offers and at distances ranging from about 16km to 160km and to promote the sport to encourage other bike riders to participate.
 ATTA was founded in 1988 by a group of riders who saw the need for a specialist club to cater for Time Triallists in WA; they took over the running of a number of events which had been run for a number of years by the former WA Veterans Cycling Association that eventually merged with ATTA.
-At the time of its formation ATTA was the only such specialist group in Australia.
-Although without any formal commitment now, there is a loosely affiliated group that has been operating in NSW since 1993 and from the 2002-2003 season, another group, ATTA-Tas (Titta) somewhat revitalised cycling in the Hobart area.
+At the time of its formation, ATTA was the only such specialist group in Australia.
+Begun by one of our members on our behalf, but without any formal association now, there has been a loosely affiliated group that has been operating in NSW since 1993 and from the 2002-2003 season, another group, ATTA-Tas (Titta) somewhat revitalised cycling in the Hobart area.
 It ran a very well-attended and enthusiastically-received series of evening TTs (short but tough) plus other flattish, hilly and MTB events; all, more or less in association with the other local clubs.
 It also created the Mt Wellington Challenge.
 Unfortunately 2006 was the last season for Titta as we knew it.
 However, in January 2007 ATTA-Vic began organising TTs in Victoria with a core of enthusiatic members riding on a monthly basis on a variety of courses.
-Unfortunately it didn't continue into 2008 and despite a number of enquiries about how to revive it, ATTA-Vic appears to have faded away.
+But it didn't continue into 2008 and, despite a number of enquiries about how to revive it, ATTA-Vic appears to have faded away.
 Attempts have been made to stimulate interest in SA and Queensland.

-"The ATTA group operating in NSW (Dec '02 and Tasmania, Dec '03), while operating under our common guidelines and sharing a number of resources with its affiliated, foundation group in WA is essentially an autonomous entity which should be entirely responsible for its own finances…" Of course we also share our aspirations.
-ATTA-NSW Pty Ltd is now a registered company in that state (ACN 126 811 032; ABN 37 126 811 032)
+"The ATTA group operating in NSW (Dec '02) and Tasmania (Dec '03), while operating under our common guidelines and sharing a number of resources with its affiliated, foundation group in WA is essentially an autonomous entity which should be entirely responsible for its own finances…" Of course, we also share our aspirations.
+ATTA-NSW Pty Ltd has been a registered company in that state (ACN 126 811 032; ABN 37 126 811 032)

 We have ventured off-road, particularly during the winter months, into the realm of MTB time-trialling.
-This has slackened off in WA for some time now such that we only have one such event a year.
+But now we only have one such event a year.

 Time-trialling involves matching one's current fitness and abilities on a bike against the external milieu of road, distance, weather and the clock.
 That is, it involves getting on your bike and going like the clappers until you've covered the predetermined distance.
-(Others may use other terms and descriptions, probably less kind, for what we do!)
 The rules are simple but the most important phrase in our vocabulary is "alone and unassisted".
 That is, with one or two exceptions, we ride always as individuals; we start at one minute, sometimes shorter intervals and take no deliberate assistance from other riders or other traffic.
-Occasionally we may ride as pairs (or 2-Up teams); very occasionally we ride as larger teams.
+Occasionally we may ride as pairs (or 2-Up teams); very occasionally we have ridden as larger teams.

 In a sense the sport is non-competitive; individuals are testing themselves.
 There are, of course, rivalries and we publish lists of who went fastest on the day and so on.
 But there are no losers; each individual has his or her own goals whether they are standards (eg from a set of times based on age and gender) or perhaps a sub-hour for a 40km; perhaps a course record but certainly, always that elusive personal best (PB).
 The courses vary: some are flat and potentially fast, others are undulating and some very undulating.
-Not all courses are standard distances eg 16, 40, 50, 80 & 160km but they are usually close to one of them because, pointless as it may be, we do like to compare times across courses and often continents.
-Anyway, we always also express all our results as average speeds which makes it easier for us to consider a season's performances together.
+Originally we tried to maintain standard distances eg 16, 40, 50, 80 & 160km for our courses but not now.
+Nevertheless course lengths are usually close to one of them.
+We do like to compare times across courses and we always calculate average speeds in comparisons.

 Time trials are what win Tours de France and are called, quite properly, the Race of Truth.